uchicago-cs/cmsc22000/website/project/presentation.rst

 - Not completing any of the sections in the report, or not providing the information requested for those sections.
+- Writing a clearly low-quality/low-effort report.
+In other words, you should worry less about whether you're writing an exceptional report (although doing so never hurts), and more about making sure you don't write a report that is too informal, not useful, etc.
+  Examples of this could include:

-- Writing an excessively informal Design and Implementation section (e.g., just providing a series of bullet points)
+  - Writing the Design and Implementation section as list of bullet points.
+  - Pervasive lack of complete sentences, or pervasive bad grammar.
+  - Leaving TODOs or other notes in your report.

 - Not doing a live demo at all
 - Doing a live demo that does not fulfill the requirements listed for the live demo.

-TODO: More concrete specs?

 Code Freezes
 ------------